Quantectum Earthquake Forecasting System

 Probabilistic seismic hazard analysis module

-This module uses the results produced by the Stress forecasting module, the Time-synchronization forecasting module, and the Ensemble earthquake forecasting module, and performs statistical tests of the results, evaluates the successes and failures of the forecasts based on the catalogs of current earthquakes that happened during the forecasting period (window).
+TThis module uses the results produced by the Stress forecasting module, the Time-synchronization forecasting module, and the Ensemble earthquake forecasting module, and performs statistical tests of all the results, evaluates the success and failure of forecasts based on the catalogs of current earthquakes that happened during the forecasting period (window).
 The module produces the final technical products of the system, which, above all, comprise various charts of forecasts, and various statistical data.
-The module also performs probabilistic seismic hazard assessment for the user-defined locations, regions, or in the global sense.
-The final step is the risk estimation and possible warning issues.
+The module also performs probabilistic seismic hazard assessments for user-defined locations, regions, or globally.
+The final step is a consideration of risk estimation and possible warning issues.

 PSHA module: various statistical tests